Charles Nall-Cain, 3rd Baron Brocket

-Charles Ronald George Nall-Cain, 3rd Baron Brocket (born 12 February 1952), also known as Charlie Brocket, is a peer, business owner and television presenter from the United Kingdom.
-He was jailed for insurance fraud in 1996.
+Charles Ronald George Nall-Cain, 3rd Baron Brocket (born 12 February 1952), also known as Charlie Brocket, is a British peer, business owner and television presenter.

 Biography

 Brocket is the son of Ronald Nall-Cain and Elizabeth Trotter.
 His father died when he was nine years old.
-Aged fifteen, he became the 3rd Baron Brocket on the death of his grandfather, Arthur Nall-Cain, 2nd Baron Brocket, also inheriting Brocket Hall in Hertfordshire.
-The Hall was in a poor state of repair, and he has since converted it into a hotel and conference venue.
-He still owns the hall through a trust which leases it to a German consortium.
-The lease will expire after fifty years.
+At fifteen, he became the 3rd Baron Brocket following the death of his grandfather, Arthur Nall-Cain, 2nd Baron Brocket, also inheriting Brocket Hall in Hertfordshire.
+He retains ownership of the estate through a trust, established following his conviction for insurance fraud in the 1990s.
+The property was leased to German hotelier Dieter Klostermann in 1996, and later operated by Chinese businessman Yu Songbo from 2016.
+After financial difficulties, the operating company was sold out of administration in 2020 to Brocket Hall (Holding) Limited.

-An Old Etonian, Lord Brocket served in the 14th/20th King's Hussars as a Lieutenant in Germany.
+Lord Brocket is an Old Etonian and served in the 14th/20th King's Hussars as a Lieutenant in Germany.
 He became known as a playboy and, in the 1980s and early 1990s, for his collection of classic cars, once owning forty-two Ferraris.
 He was convicted of insurance fraud in 1996 and sentenced to five years in prison, of which he served two and a half years.

 In 2004, he was a contestant on the third series of I'm a Celebrity...
 Get Me Out of Here!.
-Finishing in fourth place, his new-found fame turned him into a popular TV celebrity, yielding almost £1 million in offers.
-His autobiography, Call Me Charlie, was published in hardback in September 2004, coming in the Top 10 Best Sellers list of that year.
+Finishing in fourth place.
+His autobiography, Call Me Charlie, was published in hardback in 2004.

 Brocket hosted the ITV game show Scream!
 If You Want to Get Off, and presented Privates Exposed, a behind-the-scenes programme for Lads Army, on ITV2.

 In 2007, he launched his own Brocket Hall Foods range of groceries.

 In 2017, Brocket was featured in an episode of Can't Pay?
 We'll Take It Away!
-(Season 5, Episode 15).
+(Series 5, Episode 15).

+On 29 August 2025, Brocket was arrested on suspicion of rape and charged the following day with two counts of rape and one count of sexual assault by penetration, relating to alleged incidents in London and East Sussex.
+He appeared at Westminster Magistrates’ Court, where he was granted bail with conditions, including GPS-monitored exclusion from the M25 area.
+He is due to appear at Isleworth Crown Court on 26 September 2025.

 Marriage and family history

 In 1982, he married former Vogue model Isabell Maria Lorenzo.
-They had three children.
-He and Isabell Maria Lorenzo were divorced in 1994.
+They have three children including Antalya Stephanie Lauren Nall-Cain, who married Prince Frederick Alexander of Prussia, a descendant of Queen Victoria.
+Brocket and Lorenzo divorced in 1994.